Acupuncture

 dr conant.jpg

-Conditions that can benefit from acupuncture:
+Conditions that commonly benefit from acupuncture:

 • Urinary incontinence or inappropriate urination